To earn an invitation to the 2014 Nutrena East or SmartPak West AQHA Novice championship shows, the exhibitor must qualify in one of three ways:

 5. If an exhibitor nationally qualifies, the exhibitor’s state/provincial affiliate will not include that exhibitor in their state qualifying list, which gives other exhibitors the opportunity to qualify.

 6. An invitation to the Novice championship shows earns the invitee the ability to enter any class that the exhibitor feels comfortable showing in with that particular horse on which the exhibitor qualified.
-The exhibitor must be Novice-eligible in the class at the time of qualifying in order to enter that particular class at the Novice championship show.
+The exhibitor must be Level 1-eligible in the class at the time of qualifying in order to enter that particular class at the Novice championship show.

 7. There is no restriction on which Novice championship an exhibitor may attend.
 Exhibitors may only compete at one Novice championship per year.